 Smart buildings can analyze people movements on a minute-by-minute basis, adjusting comfort controls to ensure the right conditions for peak performance.
 Sensors can track everything from the quality of the light to the cleanliness of the bathrooms to support seamless services.
 And monitoring can make best use of a building’s downtime, creating scope for co-working and creative reuse.

-In the future, buildings will know what we want before we even know we want it.
+In the future, buildings will know what we want before we even know we want it and the sustainable office space will be the norm.
 But as Bill Gates says: “We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next 10 years.”
 For most asset owners, this building nirvana is many years away.

-While a handful of high-tech buildings are brainy, the rest are lagging behind the leaders.
+While a handful of high-tech buildings are brainy, the rest are lagging behind the leaders and yet to achieve a true, sustainable office.

 So, forget tomorrow’s smart building.
 It’s clear the “onramp” to smart is optimizing the asset you have today.